tollev/github-actions-workshop/README.md

 Github Actions ensures that jobs or workflows with the same key are not allowed run at the same time.
 If `cancel-in-progress` is false the workflow or jobs will run sequentially.

 1. Change the `deploy.yml` workflow to ensure that deploys to the same environment is done sequentially

+### Manual approval before production deploy

+You can enforce manual approval before production deploy.
+Navigate to [Settings > Environments](../../settings/environments) and enable "Required reviewers" for the production environment.

+### Only trigger build on application source changes

+You can ensure that certain actions only run when the code changes.
+E.g., you might not want or need all actions to run for a change in `README.md`.
+Take a look at [the documentation](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#onpushpull_requestpull_request_targetpathspaths-ignore) to see how you can modify the `push` trigger.

+### Production deploy for main branch only

+You can use [conditions](https://docs.github.com/en/actions/using-jobs/using-conditions-to-control-job-execution) to control wheter a job or step should run.
+Change your actions so that only the `main` branch can be deployed to production.
+Other branches can still be deployed to the test environment.

+> [!TIP]
+> You will likely need the `github.ref_name` from the `github` context to do this.

 ### Caching docker image layers